isomerpages/imda-tradetrust/index.md

   - textcards:
       title: Solution
       id: textcards
+      description: >
-      description: You can easily create, verify and transfer digitized documents of any format, while reducing the risk of fraud through comprehensive checks for validity, tampering, and authenticity of the issuer.
+        You can create, exchange, verify  digitized documents, and transfer ownership for title documents, while reducing the risk of fraud through checks for proof of origin, tampering, and authenticity.
       cards:
         - title: Create
           description: Create or revoke any business documents